Where To Get Credit Card Price Protection: Chase, Capital One, and More

 Discover discontinued price protection on all of its cards in November 2018.

 Mastercard ended price protection benefits for almost all of its cards in July 2019.
-However, a few issuers still provide it with some of their cards, including:
+However, at least one issuer still provides it with at least one card:

 Here’s the only Wells Fargo card that offers price protection: